mccanne/sharkfest/README.md

 zapi query "from Test@<id>"
 ```

-## Programmable Analytics
+## Automatic Insights through Programmable Analytics

-We got the data in, but supposed you wanted to set up some automatic analysis...
+It's one thing to get data into a Zed lake, it's another to derive insights
+and automate that process...

+A security example...
 * Compute an edge graph of all communicating host pairs
 * Add some connection stats
 * Look for bad SSL certs